 ChevronTexaco, which owns approximately 27 percent of Dynegy’s outstanding common stock, has agreed with Dynegy to invest $2.5 billion of new equity in the combined company, of which $1.5 billion was invested in Dynegy on November 13, 2001 in order to finance Dynegy’s acquisition of the NNG preferred stock on November 13, 2001.
-The balance of ChevronTexaco’s equity purchase is currently expected to be made at closing.
+The balance of ChevronTexaco’s equity purchase is currently expected to be made at the closing of the merger.

+Subsequent to the execution of the merger agreement with Dynegy, Kenneth L. Lay, Enron’s Chairman and Chief Executive Officer, waived his right to receive approximately $60.6 million under the change of control terms in his employment contract with Enron.

 SEC Investigation.
-On October 20, 2001, the SEC requested that Enron voluntarily provide information regarding certain related party transactions.
+On October 17, 2001, the SEC requested that Enron voluntarily provide information regarding certain related party transactions.
 On October 31, 2001, the SEC opened a formal investigation of the matters that were the subject of recent press reports and that were previously the subject of the SEC informal inquiry.
 Enron is cooperating fully with the SEC relative to its investigation.
 Enron cannot predict the term of the SEC investigation or its potential outcome.

 Special Committee.
-Based on various reports and information concerning Enron’s transactions with certain related parties, on October 31, 2001, the Board of Directors elected William Powers, Dean of the University of Texas School of Law, to the Board, and appointed Dean Powers as Chairman of a newly formed Special Committee.
+Based on various reports and information concerning Enron’s transactions with certain related parties, on October 31, 2001 the Board of Directors elected William Powers, Dean of the University of Texas School of Law, to the Board, and appointed Dean Powers as Chairman of a newly formed Special Committee.
 The Special Committee is responsible for conducting an independent investigation and review of transactions between Enron and certain related parties.
-The Special Committee also was charged with taking any disciplinary action that it deems appropriate, communicating with the SEC(which has commenced a formal investigation of these matters), and recommending to the Board any other appropriate actions.
+The Special Committee also was charged with taking any disciplinary action that it deems appropriate, communicating with the SEC and recommending to the Board any other appropriate actions.
 The other members of the Special Committee are independent directors Frank Savage, CEO of Savage Holdings LLC, Paulo Ferraz Pereira, Executive Vice President of investment bank Group Bozano, and Herbert S. Winokur, Jr., Chairman and CEO of Capricorn Holdings, Inc.

 The Special Committee has retained the law firm of Wilmer, Cutler & Pickering as its counsel.
-The firm’s representation is led by William R. McLucas, former head of the Division of Enforcement of the SEC.
+The firm’s representation is led by William R. McLucas, former Director of the Division of Enforcement of the SEC.
 Wilmer, Cutler has retained Deloitte & Touche LLP to provide related accounting advice to the law firm.
 The Special Committee’s review is in its early stages.
 It will include an analysis of both the underlying substance and business purposes of the transactions, as well as an analysis of their financial impact on Enron and, to the extent information is available, on the related parties.
 The duration of the Special Committee’s review, and the ultimate results of that review, have not yet been determined.
-While the restatement discussedbelow in Note 3 reflects Enron’s current understanding of the relevant facts, it is possible that the Special Committee’s investigation will identify additional or different information concerning these matters.
-Accordingly, Enron cannot predict the ultimate results of theSEC and Special Committee investigations and the related impact on Enron’s reported Consolidated Financial Statements.
+While the restatement discussed in Note 3 reflects Enron’s current understanding of the relevant facts, it is possible that the Special Committee’s investigation will identify additional or different information concerning these matters requiring further restatement.
+Accordingly, Enron cannot predict the ultimate results of the Special Committee investigation and the related impact on Enron’s reported Consolidated Financial Statements.

 3. RESTATEMENT